TakeJoshyy/Murphmon/readme.md

 All opponents must have Smart AI(requires patch or SmartAI randomizer).

-All opponents must have sensible and consumable held items.
+ALL opponents must have sensible and consumable held items.

 All move tutors, TMs, and items must be randomized.